Should I Rent or Sell My House?

 Often someone doesn’t want to sell their home because it has sentimental value (the family home), the market isn’t right, or the process is too intimidating.
 Those reasons are entirely valid.
 But there are other times when a homeowner doesn’t want to sell because their home is too hard to sell.
-It might be old or ugly.
+It might be old or in poor condition.
 It might need major renovations.
 In the end, it might just cost too much to repair or sell.

 That being said, there are always solutions.
 A home-buying company can purchase a home that needs repairs and renovations, even if the home wouldn’t pass an appraisal or an inspection.
 You don’t need to spend a lot of money repairing a house just to sell it.
 There are companies that specialize in doing this so you don’t have to.

 When does it make sense to rent out a property?

 - If you’ll use the home in the future.
 It might be too big or too small for you now, but you might be planning on downsizing or upsizing later.
 In this situation, you might want to rent out a property temporarily.

 - If you’re in a hot rental market.
 If the rent rates are much higher than the mortgage rates in your area (and climbing), renting your home out could make sense.
 While there are still inherent risks, you may be able to make money this way.

 - If you’re thinking of becoming a landlord.
 If you want to collect properties and rent them all out as a side job, then it makes sense to start with your former home.
 But most people don’t want to make landlording into their entire job.
 They just want a revenue stream from a single property.

 But there are both advantages and disadvantages to renting.